A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions: Results

 This comparative analysis makes it possible to isolate the individual effects of adaptive collocation, anisotropic adaptation, and gradient-informed regularisation, thereby clarifying the contribution of each component to the overall reconstruction quality.

-Since the IsoUni approach typically require a substantially larger number of basis functions to adequately cover the domain, its computational cost is significantly higher.
+Since the IsoUni approach typically requires a substantially larger number of basis functions to adequately cover the domain, its computational cost is significantly higher.
 In contrast, adaptive collocation concentrates basis centres only where they are needed, resulting in a markedly more efficient regression.
 The computation times for both test cases are reported in Table~\ref{tab:computation_times}.
+A comparison of the mean squared error (MSE) between the regression and the DNS profile is provided as a more quantitative comparison.
 All computations were performed on a standard laptop equipped with an AMD Ryzen~7~PRO~6850U processor (2.70\,GHz) and 32\,GB of RAM.